litho9/li3dm/li3dm_zzz_furniture.md

 The `mesh0` holds the data for the current selected object.

 ## TL;DR
 There's no TL;DR, Read the damn thing.
-If you really want to get how this works, you'll have to take your time to learn it.